viniciusfdalfovo/desafio/README.md

 ~~~bash
 cd desafio
 ~~~
-You can also just copy the index file to the HTTP server directory.
+You can also just copy the index file to your HTTP server's directory.

 ## Usage